A New Form of Soft Supersymmetry Breaking?

+For this diagram, the two theories generate different results. $\mathcal{L}$ generates the same one-loop correction to the d-term vertex as $\mathcal{L}_{\rm{SUSY}}$, but it also generates a new vertex proportional to:

+Since the one-loop correction to the d-term vertex and the one-loop scalar wave function renormalization constant are the same in both theories, the one-loop beta function for the d-term coupling is the same in $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$.

+Using the new vertex of eq \eqref{dtermloop}, a 2-loop correction to the $\phi_1^\dag\phi_1$ 2-point function can be found by contracting over $\tilde{\phi}_1^\dag\tilde{\phi}_1$ or over $\tilde{\phi}_2^\dag\tilde{\phi}_2$.
+But these two contributions exactly cancel.
+By symmetry, the new vertex does not generate any 2-loop contribution to scalar 2-point functions.
+Combining this with the fact that the d-term vertex correction is the same in both theories means that all 2-loop corrections to the scalar propagator that involve adding another loop to diagram \eqref{25}c are the same in $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$.

 In the Landau gauge, none of the 2-loop diagrams that involve adding another loop to diagram \eqref{25}a are quadratically divergent.
 Combining this fact with the results above means that all of the quadratically divergent two-loop diagrams in $\mathcal{L}_{\rm{SUSY}}$ are also present in $\mathcal{L}$ and have the same values.
 Since those diagrams cancel in $\mathcal{L}_{\rm{SUSY}}$, they also cancel in $\mathcal{L}$.
 But $\mathcal{L}$ has some additional quadratically divergent two-loop diagrams that are not present in $\mathcal{L}_{\rm{SUSY}}$: ones that involve either the vertex of eq \eqref{24} or a vertex involving an Abelian gaugino and a gauge boson.
-These additional diagrams are found by (i) adding a loop with a gaugino interaction to diagram \eqref{25}b when the gauge boson in the diagram is $B_{-\mu}$, or (ii) adding a loop involving a gauge boson to diagram \eqref{25}d when at least one gaugino in the diagram is Abelian.
+These additional diagrams are found by (i) adding a gaugino loop to diagram \eqref{25}b when the gauge boson in the diagram is $B_{-\mu}$, or (ii) adding a loop to diagram \eqref{25}d that involves a vertex with an Abelian gaugino and a gauge boson.
 These additional diagrams must be shown to cancel among themselves in $\mathcal{L}$.
-In other words in $\mathcal{L}$, the following two diagrams must cancel:

-where in each diagram, the gauge boson is $B_{-\mu}$ and/or at least one gaugino is Abelian.
-Looking at the case where the gauge boson is $B_{-\mu}$ and gauginos can be either Abelian or nonAbelian, one has: \begin{widetext}

-where the fermion-$B_{-\mu}$ vertex is $i\tfrac{1}{2\sqrt{N}}\left(-1\right)^{m} g\delta_{kl}$, but since in $\mathcal{L}$, the gaugino vertex causes the fermion to have the opposite ``m'' value from the scalar, the factor in the coupling becomes $\left(-1\right)^{m+1}$.
-The spin and momentum dependencies (at zero external momentum) for \eqref{31}a and \eqref{31}b are the same, so the fact that the two parts of eq \eqref{32} have opposite sign means that the quadratically divergent parts of diagrams \eqref{31}a and \eqref{31}b exactly cancel when the gauge boson in the diagrams is $B_{-\mu}$.

-When the gauge boson in diagrams \eqref{31}a and \eqref{31}b is nonAbelian and at least one gaugino is Abelian, the contributions are: